April 22nd, 2015 | Last updated: April 30th, 2015

 This means there will be fewer ‘herds’ of people thronging and pushing their way through the city on their way to various events, held at squares and other public locations already filled to capacity.

-On this map, which for some reason is not available in English, the yellow lines with numbers represent bus- and tram lines — showing the temporary routes they take today only.
+On this map, the yellow lines with numbers represent tram lines; the purple ones, bus lines — showing the temporary routes they take today only.

 The Night Before King’s Day